github/opensource.guide/overviews/forking/index.md

 summary: Ever find a project on GitHub that you want to work on?
 Find out how you can contribute with Forking.
 ---
 <a id="contributing" title="Contributing to a project" class="toc-item"></a>
 After using GitHub by yourself for a while, you may find yourself wanting to contribute to someone else's project.
-Or, maybe you'd like like to use someone's project as the starting point for your own.
+Or maybe you'd like to use someone's project as the starting point for your own.
 This process is known as *forking.*

 Creating a "fork" is producing a personal copy of someone else's project.
 Forks act as a sort of bridge between the original repository, and your personal copy.
 You can submit *Pull Requests* to help make other people's projects better, by offering your changes up to the original project.
 Forking is at the core of social coding at GitHub.